-3. Tectonic Geomorphology- The successful candidate will have the opportunity to design and conduct research in one or more of the following areas: (1) deciphering the geomorphic sensitivity of landscapes to climate change and associated hazards on natural and human systems; (2) orogen-scale climate-erosion-tectonics coupling; (3) decoding tectonics from topography and geomorphic archives.
-The projects will be based on a combination of fieldwork, laboratory analysis, and computer models.
-The new students will be expected to conduct original research, present research findings in national or international conferences, and publish in peer-reviewed scientific journals.
-Currently Dr. Sanjay K. Mandal is leading this group and student is suppose to work with him.
+6. Tectonic Geomorphology- The Earth Surface Dynamics group led by Dr. Sanjay Kumar Mandal is looking for highly motivated Ph.D. candidates interested in the broad areas of tectonics and geomorphology.
+The successful candidate will have the opportunity to design and conduct research in one or more of the following areas: (1) deciphering the geomorphic sensitivity of Himalaya to climate change and associated hazards on natural and human systems; (2) orogen-scale climate-erosion-tectonics coupling; (3) decoding tectonics from topography, geomorphic, and sedimentological archives with key emphasis on the foreland basin and terrace-fill sedimentary records of the Himalaya.
+The multidisciplinary research work will be based on a combination of fieldwork, isotopic analysis of natural samples (such as bedrock, soil, and sediments), and numerical models.
+The students are expected to conduct original research, present research findings in national or international conferences, and publish in peer-reviewed scientific journals.
+The following figures show our present field areas in the northwestern Indian Himalaya.